-Northeast Asia has emerged as one of the most important regions in the world economy, but at the same time, it is also perceived to be one of the greatest threats to international security.
-Northeast Asia is one of the most militarized regions in the world, and there exists a high level of intra-regional distrust.
+Northeast Asia has emerged as one of the most important regions in the world economy, but also for international security.
+The region has become one of the most militarized in the world, and there exists a high level of intra-regional distrust.
 Furthermore, in the wake of the economic, social and environmental transformations of recent decades, non-traditional threats have also risen, necessitating more complex approaches to regional security.
-Therefore, governments in the region face the challenge of dealing with a variety of emerging crises, both military and civilian.
+Therefore, governments in the region face the challenge of dealing with a variety of potentially emerging crises, both military and civilian.

-ISDP explores the possibly unique dynamics of the region’s conflicts, societies, and development process in order to increase knowledge and understanding of the challenges facing Northeast Asia as a region in dealing with emerging crises.
-Since its inception, ISDP has acted as a hub for discussion in a variety of situations involving conflicts and crises and has developed strengths in these countries, and has developed an extensive network in Europe and Asia in the policy, academic, military, government and business communities that will allow it to bring together the relevant stakeholders.
+ISDP explores the unique dynamics of the region’s conflicts, societies, and developments in order to increase knowledge and understanding of the challenges facing Northeast Asia as a region in dealing with emerging threats of crises.
+Since its inception, ISDP has acted as a hub for discussion in a variety of situations involving conflicts and has developed expertise in these countries and has developed an extensive network in both Europe and Asia in the policy, academic, military, government and business communities that will allow it to bring together the relevant stakeholders.

 North Korea and Russia have taken their relations to a new level after the leaders of the two countries held an in-person summit meeting on Wednesday.
 While Pyongyang and Moscow […]

 South Korea’s Indo-Pacific Strategy, Atmanirbhar Bharat, and the IPEF: Convergence and Commonality

 For some time now, the existing multilateral networks such as those of the United Nations (UN) system have been largely ineffective in providing good global governance and helping create resilience, […]

 Risk Reduction and Crisis Management on the Korean Peninsula